Domestic waste management in Hong Kong: Stage one

-The first phase was Public Consultation that began in 2012, spanning for three months.
+The first phase was a Public Consultation period that began in 2012, spanning three months.
 The public was encouraged to provide their views before the consultation period ended in April.
-A consultation document titling “Is Waste Charging an Option Public Consultation” was released by EPD in January 2012 (EPD, 2012).
+A consultation document titled “Is Waste Charging an Option Public Consultation” was released by EPD in January 2012 (EPD, 2012).
 It provided an overview of Hong Kong’s waste management, outlined the international experience in launching MSW Charge Schemes and explained the key issues such as operational matters and broad approaches of MSW Charging in seeking to introduce such as system in Hong Kong.
-The document was publicly accessible in EPD website, the EPD office and District offices, while the public could forward their views by email, post or facsimile within the consultation period.
+The document was publicly accessible on the EPD website, the EPD office and District offices, while the public could forward their views by email, post or facsimile within the consultation period.

 The consultation findings showed there was majority support within the community for introducing quantity-based MSW charging as a policy tool to facilitate waste recovery and reduction, yet the implementation details such as concerns about environmental hygiene issues and fly-tipping had diverse views.
-In the light of the findings, the government decided that a quantity-based MSW charging system should be the broad direction in pursuing domestic waste reduction.
+In light of the findings, the government decided that a quantity-based MSW charging system should be the broad direction in pursuing domestic waste reduction.